ori88c/zero-backpressure-semaphore-typescript/README.md

 For example, if the message queue's timeout for acknowledging a message is 1 minute and a typical job duration is 1 second, the 59 second gap provides a substantial safety margin.
 In such cases, the preliminary `waitForAvailability` action can be omitted.
 On the other hand, given that the timeout is 30 seconds and a typical job duration is 20 seconds, using `waitForAvailability` is sensible.
 This is because `startExecution` might have to wait 20 seconds before the job can begin, resulting in a total of 40 seconds from the invocation of `startExecution` until the job completes.

 As a general rule, `waitForAvailability` is advisable whenever a timeout mechanism is involved, and the timeout period begins **before** the job starts execution.
+Note that the same effect can be achieved with `startExecution` alone, if the timeout-triggering logic is included in the job itself (such as, consuming a message).
+Both approaches are valid.

 ## 2nd use-case: Single Job Execution